 The withdrawal period begins after add/drop and ends at the 65% point of the course.
 Courses dropped during the withdrawal period will reflect a "W" on the transcript.
 After the withdrawal period, students who stop attending will receive an "AF" or "F".
-To properly withdraw from a course, the student MUST complete a course withdrawal form.
+To properly withdraw from a course, the student MUST complete an electronic course withdrawal form which can be found on MyEMCC.